iifl-logo

 (iv) Internal Audit System.

-(vi) Application of Internal Financial Control - Your company has in place adequate internal financial controls with reference to the Financial Statements.
+(vi) Application of Internal Financial Control - The Company has put in place adequate internal financial controls with reference to the Financial Statements.
 Such controls have been tested during the year and no reportable material weakness in the design or operations was observed.
-Moreover regular review of the processes ensure that such systems are reinforced on an ongoing basis.
+Moreover, regular review of the processes ensure that such systems are reinforced on an ongoing basis.

 Over and above Companys in house Internal Audit team, the Company has appointed E&Y and Maheswari Associates, Chartered Accountants to ensure compliance and effectiveness of the Internal Control Systems.